Introduction to Transformers: an NLP Perspective: The Basic Model

 We can improve the above self-attention model by using a technique called \textbf{multi-head attention}.
-This method can be motivated from the perspective of learning from multiple lower-dimensional feature sub-spaces, which projects a feature vector onto multiple sub-spaces and learns feature mappings on individual sub-spaces.
-Specifically, we project the whole of the input space into $\tau$ sub-spaces (call them \textbf{heads}), for example, we transform $\mathbf{H} \in \mathbb{R}^{m \times d}$ into $\tau$ matrices of size $m \times \frac{d}{\tau}$, denoted by $\{\mathbf{H}_{1}^{\mathrm{head}},...,\mathbf{H}_{\tau}^{\mathrm{head}}\}$.
-The attention model is then run $\tau$ times, each time on a head.
-Finally, the outputs of these model runs are concatenated, and transformed by a linear projection.
+This method can be motivated from the perspective of learning from multiple lower-dimensional feature subspaces.
+It projects the input into multiple subspaces and learns separate representations in each.
+Specifically, we project the entire input space into $\tau$ subspaces (referred to as \textbf{heads}).
+For example, we transform $\mathbf{H} \in \mathbb{R}^{m \times d}$ into $\tau$ matrices of size $m \times \frac{d}{\tau}$, denoted by $\{\mathbf{H}_{1}^{\mathrm{head}}, \dots, \mathbf{H}_{\tau}^{\mathrm{head}}\}$.
+The attention model is then applied $\tau$ times, once for each head.
+Finally, the outputs of these model runs are concatenated and transformed by a linear projection.
 This procedure can be expressed by

 For each head $h$,